layilin/SP23-33852/_annotations/book4.md

 [plant] 148.456 bonavist.
 A species of bean (*Lablab purpureus*) native to Cape Verde, tropical and southern Africa, Madagascar, and India.

 [people] 148.449n Ogilvy's America.
-John Ogilby's *America: Being an accurate description of the New World* (1670).
-Ogilby (1600-1676),
+John Ogilby's *America: being the latest, and most accurate description of the New World* (1671).
+Ogilby (1600-1676) was a Scottish publisher and geographer.

 [plant] 149.457-458 ochra...slimy pulp...help disdains.
 Okra (*Abelmoschus esculentus*) is native to tropical Africa and was one of the most commonly cultivated plants in the provision grounds and gardens of the enslaved.
 It possesses a glutinous or slimy pulp that was used as a thickener in stews called pepper pots, one of the most popular dishes in the colonial Caribbean.